International Baccalaureate

 The International Baccalaureate (IB) Career-related Programme (CP) is a comprehensive two-year curriculum for juniors and seniors which aims to prepare students to succeed in a rapidly changing world by providing experiences to develop the skills necessary to become self-confident, skilled, and career-ready individuals.
 The program is rooted in the belief of the International Baccalaureate mission which aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect (IB Mission Statement).

-The PW IB Career-related Programme offers 11th and 12th grade students an opportunity to take interesting, unique classes that offer practical hands-on experiences in one of the four career-related pathways: Business, Design Technology, Art & Design, or Photography.
+The PW IB Career-related Programme offers 11th and 12th grade students an opportunity to take interesting, unique classes that offer practical hands-on experiences in one of the three career-related pathways: Business, Design Technology, or Art.
 Students take IB Programme Courses and complete the Programme Core, a comprehensive curriculum of personal and professional skills, service learning, language development and reflective writing.

-The International Baccalaureate is an international organization and its headquarters is located in Geneva, with Global Centers in Washington, D.C., Den Haag, Cardiff, and Singapore.
+The International Baccalaureate is an international organization.
 Only schools who are officially approved by IB are authorized to offer curricula and present students for examinations to earn an IB certificate.
 Plymouth Whitemarsh High School was authorized as an IB World School in June 2020, and began offering the Career-related Programme in the 20-21 school year.

 Theory and Philosophy